Multibeam Target Detection

 Link distance

-Specifies the linking distance for classified targets.
-This value is used to determine candidate targets to link to a target of interest.
+Specifies the linking distance for targets.
 The distance between the target of interest and the candidate must be less than the Link distance.
 For more information refer to Target linking algorithm - Linking distance.

 Link satellite clusters